-19. Clock Synchronization
+19. Clock Synchronization Policy

 19.1.
-Clocks of information processing systems performing critical or core functions within the iCIMS environment should be synchronized to a single reference time source (i.e., external time sources synchronized to a standard reference, such as via NTP).
+Clocks of information processing systems performing critical or core functions within the iCIMS environment shall be synchronized to a single reference time source (i.e., external time sources synchronized to a standard reference, such as via NTP).

-20. Test, Development and Production Environments
+20. Test, Development and Production Environments Policy

 20.1.
 Test software upgrades, security patches and system and software configuration changes before deployment, including but not limited to the following:

 20.2.
 Development, test, and production environments shall be segregated.

 20.3.
 Separation of duties shall exist between development, test, and production environments.

 20.4.
 Do not use Personal Data and PII for testing and/or development, and only use false/synthetic data (preferred) or Deidentified and strongly Pseudonymized Data for testing and/or development.

 20.5.
 Remove test data and accounts before production systems become active.

 20.6.
 Follow change control procedures for all changes to system components.
 The procedures shall include testing of operational functionality.